-"Taking dancing classes once or twice a week in the evening, or meeting a friend for a walk early in the morning — these are things I do just for me," Sankari says.
+"Taking dance classes once or twice a week in the evening, or meeting a friend for a walk early in the morning — these are things I do just for me," Sankari says.
 "I get to exercise and share time with friends.
 I think it's really healthy for women to take a break, to do something that brings joy, whether it's taking a painting class, meeting friends for breakfast, or going to the gym."

 Sankari likes exercising with her friends because they help motivate her.
 "The key to balancing Vata dosha is to be regular, so combining exercise with meeting friends is a great way to bring more encouragement and support to staying on a healthy daily routine."

-- Rest to de-stress
+Rest to De-Stress

 The importance of good sleep and daily meditation cannot be overestimated.

-"There is a tendency for women to do so much for others, to get tired, so you need to make sure you schedule a time to rest and rejuvenate with your daily meditation," Sankari says.
+"There is a tendency for women to do so much for others, to get tired, so you need to make sure you schedule time to rest and rejuvenate with your daily meditation," Sankari says.
 "Even though time is tight, you can juggle your schedule to make time.
 Alternate with your spouse, or meditate before the children come home.
 Just having that focus, the rest you gain in meditation goes a long way."